-Depending on the server model, the server may come with a minimum of one 2 GB or 4 GB DIMM installed in slot 1.
+Depending on the server model, the server may come with a minimum of one 4 GB DIMM installed in slot 1.
 When you install additional DIMMs, install them in the order shown in the following table to optimize system performance.